BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 * vignetteColor: Color4 value to define the overall color
 * vignetteBlendMode: BABYLON.ImageProcessingPostProcess.VIGNETTEMODE_MULTIPLY or BABYLON.ImageProcessingPostProcess.VIGNETTEMODE_OPAQUE

-You can find a demo of the vignette here: <Playground id="#J9H084#11" title="Vignette Post Process" description="Simple example of a Vignette Post Process." image=""/>
+You can find a demo of the vignette here: <Playground id="#J9H084#11" title="Vignette Post Process" description="Simple example of a Vignette Post Process."/>

 All features can be turned on and off with the following booleans:
 * colorCurvesEnabled